jaylin-m/jaylin-m.github.io/projects/pokedex.md

   - C++
   - UNIX
   - Makefile
-summary: "I developed a Pokedex program that uses each Pokémon's nickname as a key to access and display their information: name, type, and weight."
+summary: "I developed a Pokedex program in C++ that uses each Pokémon's nickname as a key to access and display their information: name, type, and weight."
 ---

 <div class="text-center p-4">